intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 statement is not sent in plain text, the plain text body field may be empty and the received laision statement is uploaded as an attachment.

-For statement sent from the IETF it is recommended to provide the content in plain text but also provide an attachment following the formatting requirements of the receiving organisation if possible.
+For statements sent from the IETF, it is recommended to provide the content in plain text but also provide an attachment following the formatting requirements of the receiving organisation if possible.
 If cases where we have a liaison manager, it is the responsiblity of the liaison to check or convert the formatting requirements.
-It is further recommended to convert received document in proprietary formats into PDF and upload both version as attachments.
+It is further recommended to convert received documents in proprietary formats into PDF and upload both version as attachments.

 This ensures that our process can comply with all formatting requirements